lean8086/postpone/README.md

 # Postpone v0.5.3
-Tool to manage a queue of tasks for browser-based apps.

-## Purpose
-Execute specified tasks, even those that had to be run when the browser window remained closed.
+Executes specified tasks, even those that had to be run when the browser window remained closed.

 ## Work in progress
 * Manage OS notifications.